metafates/testo/docs/tutorial.md

 }
 ```

-But we also have to define which parameters it use.
+We also have to define which parameters are passed to it.
 To do so, define value providing methods.
 They are named `CasesXXX` where `XXX` is the name of the parameter as specified by a field name.